membermatters/MemberMatters/README.md

 * And many more!
 Look through the screenshots below or setup your own instance to play around.

 ### Deprecation Warning
+The following features have been removed:
+* Sendgrid integration - please use our Postmark integration instead.

-The following features have now been deprecated and will be removed in a future release:
+The following features have now been deprecated and will be removed in a **future** release:
 * Xero integration

 ## Getting Started